stefaweb/volumio-plugins-radio_fip/README.md

-# radio-FIP Volumio 3 plugin
+# Radio FIP Volumio 3 plugin

 The FLAC version doesn't offer a static url for streaming.
 One has to query the RP API instead.
 The API returns the url of the first event containing 1-8 songs to play.
 Furthermore it contains the event id needed for querying the second event and so on.